 With low-cost fuel from domestic shale deposits, advances in technology, and smaller generators that are easier to site, natural gas-fueled power plants have proliferated in New England over the past two decades.
 Market participants have invested billions into new, efficient (meaning they use less fuel), relatively low-emitting natural-gas-fired generation.
 Nearly half of the region’s electric generating capacity uses natural gas as its primary fuel (about 15,000 MW), and natural-gas-fired power plants produce about 40% of the grid electricity consumed in a year.

 Aging coal-fired, oil-fired, and nuclear power plants are closing largely because their fuel and environmental-mitigation costs make them too expensive to effectively compete against natural-gas-fired generators and growing levels of renewable-energy resources that have no fuel costs, low operational costs, and incentives designed to lower their initial capital investments.
-More than 5,200 MW of oil, coal, and nuclear power plants will have retired from 2013 to 2022, and another 5,000 MW of coal- and oil-fired generation could be retiring in coming years.
+Since 2013, roughly 7,000 MW of generation have retired or announced plans for retirement in the coming years.
+This includes predominantly oil, coal, and nuclear power plants.
+Another 5,000 MW of remaining coal- and oil-fired generation are at risk of retirement.
 The region’s remaining two nuclear facilities (Millstone and Seabrook, which produce a combined 3,300 MW) will be critical components of the hybrid grid because they are carbon free and have a dependable, on-site fuel supply.
 Nuclear power currently supplies a quarter of the grid electricity consumed in the region per year.
+Source: ISO New England, Status of Non-Price Retirement Requests and Retirement De-list Bids; March 14, 2019.

 Nuclear, oil, and coal generators are critical on the coldest winter days when natural gas supply is constrained (as shown below).
 Coal- and oil-fired resources also make valuable contributions on the hottest days of summer when demand is very high or major resources are unavailable.
 However, as more and more resources with on-site fuel that can sustain operation for extended periods (oil, coal, nuclear, dual-fuel generation) retire and are displaced by resources with limited-energy “inventories” (natural gas generation, wind, solar, battery storage) the grid at times may not be able to supply enough energy to meet electricity demand.